 9. Drink Lots of Water and Other Fluids

 One of the tasks of sweating is to maintain body temperature and keep you cool.
 Another task is to get the toxins out of the body.
-If you drink a lots of water, you help your body in maintaining its cool temperature and also in flushing out toxins through urine.
+If you drink a lot of water, you help your body in maintaining its cool temperature and also in flushing out toxins through urine.
 Therefore, your body needs to produce less sweat.
-Water also keeps you calm and composed when there occurs stressful situations.
-Stress, as you know, is one of the major causes for sweating.
-It is therefore a good idea to drink a lots of water.
+Water also keeps you calm and composed when there occur stressful situations.
+Stress, as you know, is one of the major causes of sweating.
+It is, therefore, a good idea to drink a lot of water.
 Why only water, you should actually have other fluids too so that you can replenish the minerals that you lose through sweating along with toxins.
 Some of the drinks that you can have along with water can be found in the following list.

 - Fruit Juices

 - Herbal tea (cold or iced is better when it comes to sweating)

 The fragrant chamomile has antibacterial, astringent, and deodorant properties, making it ideal for sweat remedy.
 While its anti-bacterial properties can eliminate the odor-producing bacteria, the astringent properties can constrict the sweat glands to produce less sweat.
 The deodorant properties don’t need to be expressed as it will keep you fresh throughout the day by countering the body odor due to excessive sweating.

 - Make some chamomile tea by steeping 1 tsp of the herb in a cup of water and have it.